 New members may be nominated by a variety of sources, including prior NSS attendees, War College students and alumni, staff and faculty, the Army War College Foundation, as well as Civilian Aides to the Secretary of the Army from around the country.
 We do not accept self-nominations.

-Individuals may nominate new members electronically using the nomination form, available from the NSS Director via the e-mail link to the left.
+Individuals may nominate new members electronically to the NSS Director using the nomination form provided via the e-mail link on the left side of this page.
 The form also includes instructions to mail or fax the nomination.

 Full freedom of expression is encouraged during all academic endeavors.
 Participants may speak openly, as it is the tradition of the College that others will not later attribute statements to them in public media or forums or knowingly transmit them to persons who will enter statements into the public arena.